Loading

 Supported calendars: Google Calendar, Microsoft Exchange, Outlook, iCloud, Office 365

-Book Like A Boss pricing: Solopreneur plans start at $9/month for basic meeting scheduling or $19/month for features like charging for bookings, events and classes, and memberships.
-Company plans start at $35/month for three users.
+Book Like A Boss pricing: Freelancer plans start at $8.33/month for free meetings or $16.66/month to charge for bookings.
+Team plans start at$35/month for three users.

 Do you need a booking app?